-Since I spent three months in Hawaii, I kept to a tight budget, which is how I figured out that you can visit Pearl Harbor for only $5 if you take the local bus.
-If you’re short on time or prefer a guided tour of Pearl Harbor, check out this *Pearl Harbor tour.
+Since I spent three months in Hawaii, I kept to a tight budget, which is how I figured out how to visit Pearl Harbor without a tour and how to take the local bus.
+If you’re short on time or prefer a guided tour of Pearl Harbor, check out this Pearl Harbor tour.
 It includes pick-up in Waikiki.
-Otherwise, you can book standard *Pearl Harbor entry tickets here.
-I explain all about visiting Peal Harbor in my two guides: How to Visit Pearl Harbor and Things To Do In Peal Harbor.
+Otherwise, you can book standard Pearl Harbor entry tickets here.
+I explain all about visiting Peal Harbor in my two guides: How to Visit Pearl Harbor and Things To Do In Pearl Harbor.

 4. Hike up to the Diamond Head crater

-Dominating the right side of Waikiki beach (with your back to the waves), the volcanic tuff cone of Diamond Head is perfect for walking off too much loco moco and offers some of the best views of Waikiki without a helicopter.
-It is undoubtedly one of the best things to do in Oahu, and it’s not as difficult as it might sound, even if you’re not all that fit.
+Dominating the right side of Waikiki beach (with your back to the waves), the volcanic tuff cone of Diamond Head is perfect for walking off too much loco moco and offers some of the best views of Waikiki without a helicopter (tip, save your helicopter tour for Kauai’s Napali coast).
+It’s not as difficult as it might sound, even if you’re not all that fit.

 5. Surf, skydive or eat shrimp on the North Shore